 I have to say that I had imagined the Sahara a bit bigger and no, I mean not the area but the height of the dunes.
-However, since you are in Douz almost at the gateway to the Sahara, it is actually more than logical that everything is a little smaller there.
+However, since you are in Douz almost at the gateway to the Sahara, it is more than logical that everything is a little smaller there.
 Also, the sand is not, as in most pictures orange but yellowish.
 I think by now that this simply depends on the region.
 After all, our grass is not the same everywhere green.

 Anyone who is a Star Wars fan should do the trip, in Matmata some scenes were filmed.
 In addition to the mountain landscape, one also examines the Hotel Sidi Driss, which is very well-known in circles, as it also played some scenes in it.

 That’s not to say that this is a Star Wars Tour.
-You can easily consider it a plus if you like the movies.
-Personally, I’ve never seen a part of the Star Wars series in my life.
+You can easily consider it a plus if you like movies.
+I’ve never seen a part of the Star Wars series in my life.

 Lost Hotel Tanit

 This is more or less a trip.
-In the middle of our vacation we went for a walk and came after about 10 minutes to an abandoned hotel.
+In the middle of our vacation, we went for a walk and came after about 10 minutes to an abandoned hotel.
 The hotel is guarded by guards who are very friendly and will show you the grounds if you ask nicely.
 They do not charge for admission but we generously tipped the guide.
-Salah, one of the guards, told us that the hotel used to be known as Tanit, and that its name grew over the years.
-It opened in the 70’s as Hotel Tanit and closed in 2003 as Hotel Coralia Club.
+Salah, one of the guards, told us that the hotel used to be known as Tanit and that its name grew over the years.
+It opened in the 70s as Hotel Tanit and closed in 2003 as Hotel Coralia Club.
 In the hotel are even documents and stuff like menus.
 If the hotel was still open, I would have booked my next vacation right there.
 It is surrounded by water from both sides and the bungalows are located on the seafront and it has this vintage charm where you do not need WIFI and TV but just sun, beach and a good book.

-My boyfriend and I paid 440 euros all inclusive per person, which I think is a really good price for 7 nights during easter holidays.
+My boyfriend and I paid 440 euros all inclusive per person, which I think is a really good price for 7 nights during the aster holidays.
 If you are looking for a budget relaxing holiday, I can recommend Djerba.
 Maybe not during – if it is not during the school holidays, but at this time it is no matter where (Ibiza, Crete, whatever) very crowded.
-In addition, it’s much cheaper if you go outside the holiday periods.
-If you look around you can easily find an offer for two people à 440 euros all inclusive.
+In addition, it’s much cheaper if you go outside the holiday period If you look around you can easily find an offer for two people à 440 euros all inclusive.